Churches need protection too

 The reality is that small nonprofits may be among the most vulnerable to hackers for several reasons:

-- Nonprofits are often understaffed, utilize volunteers rather than paid professional staff and don’t have the expertise or the infrastructure to implement and maintain best practices for security.
+- Under-staffing: By utilizing volunteers rather than paid professional staff, many non-profits don’t have the expertise or the infrastructure to implement and maintain best practices for security.

-- Most nonprofits use a reputable online payment system that is protecting credit card information.
-But sensitive information that is of interest to hackers goes well beyond a credit card number: User names, email addresses, physical addresses, and, potentially, passwords can all be put to use by hackers.
+- Simpler Systems: Most nonprofits use a reputable online payment system that is protects credit card information.
+Yet, sensitive information that is of interest to hackers goes well beyond a credit card number.
+User names, email addresses, physical addresses, and, potentially, passwords can all be put to use by hackers and easily accessed trough most unprotected software.

-- Shadow databases are prevalent and easy for hackers to get into.
-While you may have a central donor or CRM system, licenses can be expensive.
-When nonprofits need to involve volunteers, they may extract information from the secure database into an unencrypted spreadsheet and email it out.
-That’s a far-too common practice and a dangerous one.
+- Database Access: When nonprofits need to involve volunteers, they may extract information from the secure database into an unencrypted spreadsheet and email it out.

-- Finally, because they can.
-Sean Parker, co-founder of Napster and founding president of Facebook says: “This is core to the hacker mentality: We hack systems that can be hacked and leave the rest.”
-Hackers take over your website to gain a foothold to push a message or to spread malicious code to your viewers.
-Hackers take over your computers with malware that can turn your hardware into bots waiting for an activation to participate in larger hacks or attacks on bigger systems.
+- It’s Just Easier: Sean Parker, once said: “This is core to the hacker mentality: We hack systems that can be hacked and leave the rest.”
 Nonprofits are very vulnerable to these kinds of hacks because the hackers don’t have to work very hard to get in and are unlikely to be found out.